How To Improve Flexibility : Why You Should Stretch More!

 An initial passive stretch followed by contracting the muscle against resistance and then another relaxed stretch.
 You’ll often hear it called contract-relax stretching due to this dynamic movement pattern.

-But even better results come from adding an extra step – the ‘contract-relax-antagonist contraction’ sequence for ultimate tension relief.
+But even better results come from adding an extra step.
+The ‘contract-relax-antagonist contraction’ sequence for ultimate tension relief.

 Yoga Stretching

-Yoga is an ancient practice that combines breath, movement and meditation, making it an ideal activity for those looking for a holistic way to improve their overall flexibility.
+Yoga is an ancient practice that combines breath, movement and meditation.
+Making it an ideal activity for those looking for a holistic way to improve their overall flexibility.

-In addition to strengthening muscles, yoga can also develop better body awareness — making it easier to stretch into each pose safely and comfortably.
+In addition to strengthening muscles, yoga can also develop better body awareness.
+Making it easier to stretch into each pose safely and comfortably.

-Yoga movements use long, gentle stretches as well as dynamic back-and-forth motions that help loosen tight muscles and reduce muscle tension.
-With regular attendance, one will quickly start feeling the benefits of increased flexibly, from improved range of motion in the joints to enhanced balance and coordination.
+With regular attendance, one will quickly start feeling the benefits of increased flexibly.
+From improved range of motion in the joints to enhanced balance and coordination.

-Most yoga classes are designed with all levels in mind, so everyone from beginners to advanced practitioners should feel comfortable joining in!
+Most yoga classes are designed with all levels in mind.
+So everyone from beginners to advanced practitioners should feel comfortable joining in!

 There are various poses that can be done depending on your goals.
-Such as forward bends & twists which help increase leg and spine mobility or standing poses which work on core strength and flexibility.
+Such as forward bends and twists which help increase leg and spine mobility or standing poses which work on core strength and flexibility.

 Overall, improving flexibility with yoga is not only rewarding but also fun!
 Plus, this type of exercise is suitable for all ages.
 Regardless of fitness level or experience, making it a great option for anyone interested in increasing their agility and range of motion.